-In addition to these lidar point data, the bare earth Digital Elevation Models (DEM) created from the lidar point data are also available.
+In addition to these bare earth Digital Elevation Model (DEM) data, the lidar point data that these DEM data were created from, are also available.
 These data are available for custom download at the link provided in the URL section of this metadata record.

-- 1.3.
+1.3.
 Is this a one-time data collection, or an ongoing series of measurements?
-One-time data collection - 1.4.
-Actual or planned temporal coverage of the data: 2018-05-27 to 2018-05-28 - 1.5.
+One-time data collection

+1.4.
+Actual or planned temporal coverage of the data:

+2018-05-27 to 2018-05-28

+1.5.
 Actual or planned geographic coverage of the data: